aclark4life/parse2plone/README.txt

 mr.importer
 ===========

-Easily import static websites on the file system into Plone
+Easily import static websites on the file system into Plone.

 Introduction
 ------------